Frequently Asked Questions

 Restrooms are kept sanitary by requiring:

-Sink and toilet handles to be sanitized before and after each child’s use.
+Sink and toilet handles sanitized before and after each child’s use.

 Changing area/pads sanitized before and after each use.

 We teach, model, and reinforce healthy habits and social skills by doing the following:

 We discuss with children why it’s not healthy to share drinks or food, particularly when sick.

 We practice frequent handwashing by teaching a popular child-friendly song or counting to 20.